 - Set out how our members are expected to act, behave and perform when working with clients.

 - In conjunction with our respective bodies' professional competences, guide our members' development and growth in the profession.

 - Serve as a guide for those individuals who do not necessarily identify themselves as a professional coach or mentor, but nonetheless use coaching or mentoring skills in their work.

 Where members fall short of these expectations and guidelines when working with clients, this code of ethics will be used as the basis of any complaint or disciplinary hearing and action following our bodies’ existing respective complaints procedures.

 THE CODE OF ETHICS

-The of ethics is arranged into four sections and covers the bodies’ general expectations of professional behaviour and conduct:
+The code of ethics is arranged into four sections and covers the bodies’ general expectations of professional behaviour and conduct:

 - Working with Clients